whitewater-guide/gorge/README.md

 ## TODO

-- Notify when some script seems to be croken
+- Notify when some script seem to be broken
 - Build this using github actions _without_ docker.
 Problem: ubuntu 18.04 has old version of libproj-dev
 - Virtual gauges
   - Statuses